MESAHub/mesa/notes/eos_composition_partials_implementation_progress.md

 \right|_{\rho_f,T_f,X(\lambda_\pm)},
 \]

-The AD object carries this linearized derivative but overwrites its value with
+The default AD object carries this linearized derivative and value.
+If
+\texttt{implicit\_diffusion\_use\_brunt\_finite\_difference\_value} is true,
-\(\Delta\ln P_X^{\rm val}\).
-Thus the implicit Brunt value matches ordinary Brunt, while the Jacobian still uses EOS composition partials and does not require finite-differencing the EOS during Newton derivative assembly.
+the AD object keeps the same linearized derivative but overwrites its value with \(\Delta\ln P_X^{\rm val}\).
+Thus the true branch matches ordinary Brunt for the stored value, while the Jacobian still uses EOS composition partials and does not require finite-differencing the EOS during Newton derivative assembly.

 \[
 \chi_T